kaustubhk24/blog.kaustubh.codes/_posts/2020-10-04-how-to-create-an-aws-ubuntu-instance-in-5-minutes.md

-## Let&#8217;s See: How to Create an AWS Ubuntu Instance in 5 minutes?
+## Let's See: How to Create an AWS Ubuntu Instance in 5 minutes?